Rails 8 Features That Matter for Production Apps

 kamal deploy

-For solo developers and small teams, this is transformative.
-I’ve replaced complex AWS deployments with simple Kamal configurations deployed to affordable VPS servers.
+For solo developers and small teams, this is a significant improvement.
+Teams are replacing complex AWS deployments with simple Kamal configurations deployed to affordable VPS servers.

 Migration Tips